Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/niceincontact.md

 <container>

-**Step 3: Enter details in Kore.ai XO **
+**Step 3: Enter details in Kore.ai XO**

-1. Navigate to Kore.ai XO Platform and onto Build → Integrations → Agent Transfer → Nice In Contact → Configurations
+1. Navigate to Kore.ai XO Platform and onto Build → Integrations → Agent Transfer → Nice inContact → Configurations

 2. Application Name: Enter the name of the application registered in step 1.